droxine/favorite-list-services/README.md

 # favorite-list-services
-RESTFul WS for a list of favorite apps, languages, composers, etc, with Spring.
+RESTFul WS for a list of favorite apps, languages, composers, etc, made with Spring Boot.